 Duquesne Union History

-Duquesne’s first student union — two stories in an old building on Vickroy Street — opened under rigorous oversight by the dean of students.
-Dancing, sitting on the arms of furniture, and leaving newspapers and candy wrappers strewn around were strictly prohibited.
+Duquesne’s first student union — two stories in a building on Vickroy Street — opened under rigorous oversight by the dean of students.

-Continual infractions by students resulted in reduced hours of operation and, finally, permanent closure of the facilities.
-For the next 25 years, students gathered in various groups at lounges throughout campus.
+Continual infractions by students resulted in the closure of the Vickroy Street union.
+For the next 25 years, students gathered at lounges throughout campus.

-Ground was broken for a dedicated student union in mid-campus, the building’s current site.
+Ground was broken for a dedicated student union.
 Designed by noted Carnegie Tech architect Paul Schweiker, the six-story building was constructed of rough concrete softened by the use of natural oak.

 The building opened amid much controversy due to its unusual features: north and south walls made entirely of glass, a three-story interior wall and a system of ramps at either end, with a 28-foot cantilevered ramp facing Mellon Hall.

-Major interior and exterior renovations began.
-Concrete was painted or covered, additional student dining options were added, a stained glass window was installed at the west end of the fourth floor ballroom, and the main ramp facing Academic Walk was replaced by stairs and a fountain.
+Additional student dining options were added, a stained glass window was installed in the ballroom, and the main ramp facing Academic Walk was replaced by stairs and a fountain.